e-m-b-a/e-m-b-a.github.io/content/posts/reporting_templates.md

   - reporting
 ---

-We have included a template mechanism for better and customised reporting in EMBA.
-Now it is possible to place plain text files or shell scripts to _./report_templates_.
+We have included a template mechanism for creating better and more customised reports in EMBA.
+Now it is possible to place plain text template files or shell scripts to the EMBA directory _./report_templates_.
-The files need to be named properly.
+The naming of the files is quite strict.
 This means for the module _P11_dlink_SHRS_enc_extract.sh_ a reporting template with the name _P11_dlink_SHRS_enc_extract-post.sh_ or _P11_dlink_SHRS_enc_extract-post.txt_ is used.
-The ending _-pre_ is used for details at the beginning of the module, _-post_ is for the end of the module.
+The ending _-pre_ is used for details printed at the beginning of the module, _-post_ includes details shown at the end of the module.
-The text file is just echoed to the cli and to the report file via the command _cat_.
-If a shell script is found, this gets included via _source_.
-With this mechanism you are able to use the full power of shell scripting in your reporting template.
+If a text file is used, this is just echoed to the cli and to the report file via the command _cat_.
+If instead a shell script is found, this gets included via _source_ command.
+With this mechanism you are able to use the full power of shell scripting in your reporting templates.
+Means also you can access all variables and print your own customised header/footer of the modules.

 ![EMBA reporting template used](/img/emba_post-reporting.png)